Become an Expert on Your Seat Belt, Carseat Lockoffs, and When to Use Locking Clips (Hopefully Never!)

 In the U.S., no U.S.-manufactured carseats can be installed with the Mercedes Benz Beltbag or airplane inflatable belts.
 If you have a Mercedes vehicle with the Beltbag option, you will need to install your carseat with LATCH until the weight limits of LATCH are reached.
 Mercedes does offer Mercedes-branded carseats that can be installed with the Beltbags, but they have very low weight limits both rear- and forward-facing.

-Types of Retractors:
+Types of Seat Belt Retractors

 ELR (Emergency Locking Retractor): locks only on sudden stop or collision (covered in the Locking Your Seat Belt video above); found on driver’s seat belt